Cruise ships cleared by CDC to plan return to U.S. waters

 The seven-month shutdown has been catastrophic for an industry that was booming before the pandemic struck.
 It has cost thousands of jobs and generated billions of dollars in losses.
 Since the end of January, the three biggest cruise lines, Carnival, Royal Caribbean and Norwegian, have lost tens of billions of dollars in combined market capitalization.

-All of the 225 scheduled cruise ports of call to Seattle in 2020, largely voyages to Alaska, were canceled due to the coronavirus.
+All of the roughly 225 scheduled cruise ports of call to Seattle in 2020, largely voyages to Alaska, were canceled due to the coronavirus.
 Before the shutdown, local businesses and workers were expected to reap an estimated $1.2 billion in business revenue and wages from the 2020 cruise season, according to the Port of Seattle.
 That money never materialized, and Seattle-based cruiser Holland America Line laid off 2,000 employees and furloughed or reduced the hours of many others as a result of losses stemming from the no-sail order.
 Seattle’s 2021 cruising season is slated to start in April.

 Since the order was imposed in March, the CDC has faced intense pressure by the world’s biggest cruises lines and the White House to end it, Bloomberg reported.